TalanSoft/www-talansoft-com-wiki/landing-page/facility-management.md

 ### Try Valkyrie [**free**](https://www.talansoft.com/vlk/downloads)

 ## Real-time Connectivity
-Whoever the commissioner, whatever they want from an interactive dashboard, you can implement all your specification requirements with Valkyrie:
+Whoever the commissioner, whatever they want from an interactive dashboard, you can implement all your IoT specification requirements with Valkyrie:
 * Real-time intelligence on the performance, positions and condition of real-world objects.
 * Real-Time CCTV Playback is supported for all IP Camera Brands through the appropriate middleware.
 * Internal and external video surveillance through MJPEG & RTSP protocol.